yeo32cjf/open-webui/CODE_OF_CONDUCT.md

 ## Why These Standards Are Important

 Open-source projects rely on a community of volunteers dedicating their time, expertise, and effort toward a shared goal.
-These projects are inherently collaborative but also fragile, as the success of the project depends on the goodwill, energy, and productivity of those involved.
+These projects are inherently collaborative but also fragile, as the success of the project depends on the goodwill, energy, and productivity of those involved..

 Maintaining a positive and respectful environment is essential to safeguarding the integrity of this project and protecting contributors' efforts.
 Behavior that disrupts this atmosphere—whether through hostility, entitlement, or unprofessional conduct—can severely harm the morale and productivity of the community. **Strict enforcement of these standards ensures a safe and supportive space for meaningful collaboration.**